 “What’s wrong, baby girl?” he coughed.

 She began to pull him toward the building but glanced back behind her.
 Her eyes showed fear.
 Familiar fear.
 The sound of clanging metal filled the air.

 He turned his head as he stumbled towards the door noticing two of the undead bastards only a dozen feet away.

 Back inside the door, Dani grabbed the bloody letter opener from Bob’s hand.
 Before he could protest she said, “Grab your gun.”

 He cursed his old age as he jogged up the stairs to the apartment to find his gun.
-He should have carried it with him in the first place he realized far too late.
+He should have carried it with him in the first place.

 He was getting too goddamn old.

-Sandy jammed the tip of the screwdriver between the spokes of the fence and let the metal of the tool collide with each and every spoke.
-The sound of clanging metal was loud and sure enough, it seemed to draw the monsters her direction.
+Sandy jammed the tip of the screwdriver between the spokes of the fence and let the metal of the tool collide with each and every metal bar.
+The sound of clanging was loud and sure enough, it seemed to draw the monsters in her direction.

 Dani stood just out of sight from the shattered glass door and watched as Sandy did her part.
 Sandy rapidly ran out of fencing and vanished behind one of the first storage units that made up the northern wall.
 Things were silent for a moment and Dani shifted uncomfortably in her position as the ghouls began to search for signs of the living.
 They did not immediately turn toward the doorway, which was of a little comfort.